-A humble pork tenderloin is transformed into a spectacular entree when glazed wrapped in bacon and glazed in sweet maple syrup.
+Humble pork tenderloin is transformed into a spectacular entree when wrapped in bacon and glazed in sweet maple syrup.
 This Bacon-Wrapped Pork Tenderloin is an easy, yet impressive dinner--perfect for a weeknight meal or to entertain company.

-Pork Tenderloin is a lean cut of meat that is full of protein and when prepared right, is juicy, flavorful.
+Pork Tenderloin is a lean cut of meat that is full of protein, low in fat, and when prepared right, is juicy, flavorful.
 But pork tenderloin is not handled with care, it can easily dry out and become tough and flavorless.

 This recipe for Bacon-Wrapped Pork Tenderloin guarantees perfect results EVERY TIME!
 By roasting the pork to the right temperature and wrapping in bacon, the pork stays juicy and flavorful.
 The fat from the bacon renders into the pork tenderloin as it bakes, giving this lean meat incredible flavor while keeping the pork tenderloin from becoming dry.
 Not to mention the maple syrup glaze added that helps to balance the saltiness from the bacon.

 Bacon-Wrapped Pork Tenderloin is one of those meals that does not require many ingredients or much time to prepare.
-It is simple, easy, yet delicious--just be sure to follow my secrets!
+It is simple, easy, and delicious--just be sure to follow my secrets!